裡橖眻畦

 Students who have committed an academic integrity violation will be expected to complete an educational program, supervised by the student's college Associate Dean for Graduate Studies and Research, or his/her designee, to help the student come to a fuller understanding of academic integrity.
 Students who fail to complete the educational program to the satisfaction of the Dean, and within the timelines specified by the Dean, will have a hold placed on their transcript until the program has been completed.

-Students who wish to dispute an academic integrity penalty may take their case to the Board of Academic Integrity which is described on the web page
+Students who wish to dispute an academic integrity penalty may take their case to the Board of Academic Integrity which is described on the webpage.

 2. Individual Course Penalty